-(a) Any person who conducts an independent interim action or cleanup action for a release that is required to be reported under WAC 173-340-300 shall submit a written report to the department within ninety days of the completion of the action.
+(a) Applicability and timing.
+Any person who conducts an independent remedial investigation, interim action, or cleanup action for a release that is required to be reported under WAC 173-340-300 must submit a written report to the department within ninety days of the completion of the action.
 For the purposes of this section, the department will consider an interim action or cleanup action complete if no remedial action other than compliance monitoring has occurred at the site for ninety days.
-This does not preclude earlier reporting of such actions or reporting of site investigations.
-See WAC 173-340-450 for additional requirements for reporting independent remedial actions for releases from underground storage tanks.
+This does not preclude earlier reporting of such actions.
+See WAC 173-340-450 for additional requirements for reporting independent remedial actions for releases from UST systems regulated under chapter 173-360A WAC.

-(b) The report shall include the information in WAC 173-340-300(2) if not already reported, and enough information to determine if the independent remedial action meets the substantive requirements of this chapter including, the results of all site investigations, cleanup actions and compliance monitoring planned or under-way.
+(b) Content.
+An independent remedial action report must include the information in WAC 173-340-300(3) if not already reported, and enough information to determine if the remedial action meets the substantive requirements of this chapter, including the results of all site investigations, cleanup actions, and compliance monitoring planned or underway.
 If a restrictive covenant is used, it must be included in the report and it must meet the requirements specified in WAC 173-340-440(9).
 The department may require additional reports on the work conducted.

-(c) If the independent interim action or cleanup action is completed within ninety days of discovery, a single written report may be submitted on both the release and the action taken.
-The report shall contain the information specified in provision (b) of this subsection and shall be submitted within ninety days of completion of the remedial action .
+(c) Initial investigation.
+If the independent remedial investigation, interim action, or cleanup action is completed within ninety days of release discovery, the department may defer completing any needed initial investigation of the release to enable review of the independent remedial action and report in accordance with WAC 173-340-310(5)(b).

-(d) The department shall publish in the Site Register a notice of all reports on independent interim actions and cleanup actions received under this section.
-If deemed necessary, the department shall also conduct an initial investigation under WAC 173-340-310.
+(d) Notification.
+The department will provide notice of an independent remedial investigation, interim action, or cleanup action report received under this section in accordance with WAC 173-340-600(20).

+(e) Liability.
 Neither submission of information on an independent remedial action nor any response by the department shall release the person submitting the report or any other person from liability.
 The department reserves all rights to pursue any subsequent action it deems appropriate.

 (5) Technical consultations.
 The department may provide informal advice and assistance (technical consultations) on the administrative and technical requirements of this chapter to persons conducting or otherwise interested in an independent remedial action.
 Such advice or assistance is advisory only and not binding on the department.
 This advice may include written opinions.
 These written opinions shall be limited to whether the independent remedial actions or proposals for those actions meet the substantive requirements of this chapter and/or whether the department believes further remedial action is necessary at the facility.

-Upon completing the review of an independent remedial action report or proposal that is voluntarily submitted for the department's review and opinion, the department will:
+(a) Upon completing the review of an independent remedial action report or proposal that is voluntarily submitted for the department's review and opinion, the department will:

-(a) Provide a written opinion regarding the remedial actions performed or proposed at the site;
+(i) Provide a written opinion regarding the remedial actions performed or proposed at the site;

-(b) Provide a written opinion regarding the remedial actions performed at the site and remove the site or a portion of the site from the hazardous sites list if the department has sufficient information to show that the independent remedial actions are appropriate to characterize and address contamination at the site, as provided for in WAC 173-340-330(4)(b); or
+(ii) Provide a written opinion regarding the remedial actions performed at the site and remove the site from the contaminated sites list if the department has sufficient information to show that the independent remedial actions are appropriate to characterize and address contamination at the site, as specified in WAC 173-340-330(5)(b); or

-(c) Provide a written opinion describing the deficiencies with the remedial action or proposal for a remedial action at the site.
+(iii) Provide a written opinion describing the deficiencies with the remedial action or proposal for a remedial action at the site.

-It is the department's policy, in conducting reviews under this subsection, to promote independent remedial actions by delisting sites or portions of sites whenever petitions and supporting documents show that the actions taken are appropriate to characterize and address the contamination at the site.
+(b) It is the department's policy, in conducting reviews under this subsection, to promote independent remedial actions by delisting sites whenever petitions and supporting documents show that the actions taken are appropriate to characterize and address the contamination at the site.

+(c) The department will provide notice of a written opinion issued under this subsection in accordance with WAC 173-340-600(20).

 …